lesley-2198/CreditCardFraudDetection/README.md

 ### 3. Business Intelligence Dashboard (Power BI)
 - Created interactive KPIs and charts summarizing fraud distribution
 - Visualized transaction value trends and model predictions
 - Designed an intuitive interface for fraud analysts and stakeholders
+> ⚡ Note: The dashboard is a **work in progress** — additional fraud trend visualizations and analyst-focused KPIs are being developed.

 ---